An energy-capacity inequality for Legendrian submanifolds: The Floer homology for a pair of Lagrangian cobordisms

 \subsection{A note about the non-compact case}

 There are also interesting cases where the contact manifold is non-compact.
 We restrict attention to the following situation.
 Suppose that $(P,d\theta)$ is a Liouville manifold, i.e.~a complete exact symplectic null-cobordism with a convex but no concave end.
-We will consider contact manifolds of the form $Y=P \times \R$ or $Y=P \times S^1.$ The canonical canonical contact form on the latter is given by $\alpha_{\OP{std}}:=dz+\eta$, where $z$ is either a coordinate on the $\R$-factor or the angular coordinate on the $S^1$-factor.
-Note that the canonical contact form on $(J^1M,dz-\lambda_M)$ on the one-jet space of a smooth manifold $M$ is of the former type.
+We will consider contact manifolds of the form $Y=P \times \R$ or $Y=P \times S^1.$ The canonical canonical contact form on the latter is given by $\alpha_{\OP{std}}:=dz+\theta$, where $z$ is either a coordinate on the $\R$-factor or the angular coordinate on the $S^1$-factor.
+Note that the canonical contact form on $(J^1M,dz+\theta_M)$ on the one-jet space of a smooth manifold $M$ is of the former type, where $\theta_M$ is the tautological one-form on the cotangent bundle $T^*M.$

 In this setting we only consider contact forms $\alpha$ that coincide with $\alpha_{\OP{std}}$ outside of a compact subset.
 Moreover, the symplectic cobordisms that we allow will all be required to be of the form